plaisier-lab/U5_hNSC_Neural_G0/index.md

 - **results/CV_plots/F1_scores_for_each_state_per_classifier_1536_2.pdf** - A boxplot of each cell cycle state stratified by classifier method.

 #### 5. Sensitivity analysis
-A major issue in scRNA-seq studies is that the number of genes detected is heavily dependent upon sequencing depth, and missing gene information is a commonplace in scRNA-seq studies.
-Therefore we conducted a sensitivity analysis to determine the effect of randomly removing an increasing percentage of genes.
+A major issue in scRNA-seq studies is that the number of genes detected is heavily dependent upon sequencing depth and missing gene information is commonplace in scRNA-seq studies.
+Therefore, we conducted a sensitivity analysis to determine the effect of randomly removing an increasing percentage of genes.

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# python3 sensitivityAnalysis.py